Roger Pryke: The feminist educator

 Within the male dominated Catholic Church, Pryke's next initiative would, in later times, have earned him the title of “feminist”.
 He recognised that Catholic nuns did the most valuable work in the Church, yet received least recognition and attention.
 He considered that the Catholic community needed to know about the exciting changes being discussed throughout the Catholic world, and more than anyone else, the nuns deserved to be informed and educated.

-Pryke put together a structured course of study modelled in a very general way on the structure of learning at the Manly seminary.
+Pryke put together a course of study modelled on the structure of learning at the Manly seminary.
 He assembled a team of the “best and brightest” of his contemporaries to assist him.
-They included Bede Heather, Grove Johnson, Kevin Walsh, Brian Crittenden, Ted Kennedy and of course, Roger Pryke himself.
+They included Bede Heather, Grove Johnson, Kevin Walsh, Brian Crittenden, and Ted Kennedy.

 With this team he created a series of lectures and discussion sessions for nuns of all religious orders held at nearby Sancta Sophia College.
-The lectures in time became famous.
-These leading priests communicated many new and exciting ideas, which portended the coming reforms of the Second Vatican Council, but they were couched within the conservative parameters of traditional Catholic theology.
-The titles included references to the Trinity, the Incarnation, and Salvation history, thus reassuring an uneasy Cardinal Gilroy and his bishops that Pryke and his colleagues were not stepping over the line.
+The priests involved in the project communicated many new ideas, which portended the coming reforms of the Second Vatican Council, but they were couched within the parameters of traditional Catholic theology.
+The titles included references to the Trinity, the Incarnation, and Salvation history, which helped convince Cardinal Gilroy and his bishops that Pryke and his colleagues were not stepping over the line.